 This lens is optimized for macro photography and, thus, is able to focus as close as 23 cm (9 inches) and create 1/2 life size (1:2) images.
 With the Life Size Converter EF it's capable of life size (1:1) images.

 It looks similar to the EF 50 1.8, but is more beefy at 63 mm L and 280 g.
 It has a 6-blade diaphragm instead of the 5-blade version common to most old AFD prime lenses.
 The front element does not rotate, but the lens changes in length when focusing.
-Surprisingly, AF is peppy and is only slightly slower than the EF 50 1.4 USM.
+Surprisingly, the AFD based AF is peppy and is only slightly slower than the EF 50 1.4 USM.
 I find the sound of the motor a little buzzy but it's very soft, just not silent like USM or STM.
 Like the EF 50 1.8, this lens has 52 mm filter threads.

 The manual focusing ring is surprisingly smooth turning, albeit loose, but more useable for manual focus than the EF 50 1.4 USM or the EF 50 1.8.
 Unfortunately, there are DOF markings for F16 and 32 only.
 Finally, this lens may be stopped down to F32 for maximum depth of field, versus F22 or F16 for most 50 mm optics.

 Wittner MT-70 Metronome Canon EOS 10D, EF 50 2.5 Compact Macro, Bogan 3001 tripod, 420EX Speedlite triggered by the ST-E2 and bounced off a white panel